Travelling to Australia

 Australia is not usually considered a budget destination but if you’re careful with your spending it’s still possible to make your money go a long way, especially with the current exchange rate.
-It’s possible to survive on as little as $70 AUD a day if you camp, or sleep in hostels, avoid eating out too much and take public transport wherever possible.
+It’s possible to survive on as little as A$70 a day if you camp, sleep in hostels, avoid eating out too much and take public transport wherever possible.
 Many younger travellers come to Australia on a working visa and getting a job can be the best way of stretching your funds and making your trip more affordable.

-Australian Dollar exchange rate
+Australian dollar exchange rate

 The Australian dollar has been decreasing in value since mid-2011, which is good news for the foreign traveller.
 However, it’s well worth checking the exchange rate before you leave and throughout your trip as it can vary day to day.